The Mystery of the Green Boots on Mount Everest

 How Many Dead Bodies Are on Everest?

-The Green Boots are not the only body stuck on Mount Everest.
+The Green Boots are not the only bodies stuck on Mount Everest.
 Dozens of other climbers remain silent and immobile on the mountain, many preserved in the ice.
-Some of the most well-known include “The Sleeping Beauty,” David Sharp, and “The Rainbow Valley,” named after the brightly colored jackets of fallen climbers.
-Mostly, the body either remains uncovered from the rainbow valley or is sometimes retrieved, costing an arm and a leg.
+Some of the most well-known include The Sleeping Beauty, David Sharp, and The Rainbow Valley, named after the brightly colored jackets of fallen climbers.
+Mostly, the body either remains uncovered in the Rainbow Valley or is sometimes retrieved, costing an arm and a leg.

-There are estimated over 300 bodies on Mount Everest.
+There are an estimated over 300 bodies on Mount Everest.
 Only a few are visible, while others are buried under ice and snow.

 Efforts to Clean Up Mount Everest